kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./how-handle-kaltura-server-notifications-in-php.md

 When multi-notifications is enabled, if a large amount of notifications for the same publisher account are aggregated in the queue and needs to be sent – the server can send all (or few) of them in a single combined HTTP request ("multi") to protect the publisher server from over-load, and potentially to reduce the delays.

->Note:  Multi-notifications is disabled by default on all publisher accounts. <br />Kaltura SaaS edition customers - If you suspect that your account require multi-notifications, consult your Kaltura Account Manager on enabling multi-notifications.
+>Note:  Multi-notifications is disabled by default on all publisher accounts.
+Kaltura SaaS edition customers - If you suspect that your account require multi-notifications, consult your Kaltura Account Manager on enabling multi-notifications.

 ### Enabling Multi-notifications on Kaltura Community and On Prem Editions